 Although it might sound weird to eat a chicken salad with turkey or chester, we Brazilians love these combinations.

 In fact, we also eat double-starch all the time, as you will see in this list of Christmas dinner.

-Anyway, salpicão consists of shredded smoked chicken, potatoes, mayonnaise, raisins, and some other ingredients.
+Anyway, salpicão consists of shredded chicken, potatoes, mayonnaise, raisins, and some other ingredients.
 You can get the recipe for this Brazilian chicken salad here.

 On a side note, most Brazilian dishes with raisins are almost certain holiday dishes.
 For some reason, that’s an ingredient we eat more often during the holiday season.